 - Get a unique data table for your entire application

 Bear in mind that it can be difficult for your client to find its own data, do not offer definitive solutions.

 Check with your client :

-- will they be able to do the calculations we’re asking for? what’s the cost for them to format the data the way we need it?
+- Will they be able to do the calculations we’re asking for?
+What’s the cost for them to format the data the way we need it?

-Also, to help your client filling the data model, explain precisely that its the result of the app design : the views hierarchy inside your app, the temporality (“current”, “YTD”, “12 rolling months”).
+Also, to help your client filling the data model, explain precisely that it is the result of the app design : the views hierarchy inside your app, the temporality (“current”, “YTD”, “12 rolling months”).
 Make sure it’s clear that generating these extracts have to be anticipated and ready for go live estimated date, that all (or at least most of) calculations will have to be done on their end.